 After their year in the United States, YES alumni can look forward to participating in the active Libyan YES alumni network.

-• Be a resident of Libya at the time of application;
+- Student must be a resident of Libya at the time of application.

-• Be a resident in Libya for at least the past three years;
+- Student needs to have been resident in Libya for at least the past three years.

-• Be enrolled in a secondary school at the time of application, in grades 10 or 11 (first or second year of secondary school);
+- Student must be enrolled in a secondary school at the time of application, in grades 10 or 11 (first or second year of secondary school) for the academic year 2021-2022.

-• Have an average grade of at least B for the past three academic years;
+- Have an average grade of at least B average or better for the past three academic years (without failing grades).

-• Receive parental approval for travel and participation in the program; and
+- Receive parental approval for travel and participation in the program.

-• Not be U.S. citizen or permanent resident and not born in the United States.
+- Must not be a U.S. citizen or permanent resident and not born in the United States.

 HOW TO APPLY